Pragati246/GSIV23_Pragati_Tomar111/README.md

 # GSIV23_Pragati_Tomar
-It is re[po for movie browser web page
+It is repo for movie browser web page